 More information about the EnMAP-Box, including installation guidelines, user manuals or different application tutorials can be found on the EnMAP-Box project page.

-This video (includes sound) illustrates the basic functionalities for visualizing remote sensing imagery in the EnMAP-Box.
+This video (includes sound) illustrates the basic functionality for visualizing remote sensing imagery in the EnMAP-Box.

 The aim of this assignment is to develop a spectral library based the HyMap data from Berlin and the spectral viewer functionality of the EnMAP-Box.

 How to develop a spectral library in the EnMAP-Box

 Create a zip-archive containing the image of your spectral library as well as the saved spectral library (.sli + .hdr) and upload the zip-file on Moodle.

 General submission notes: Submission deadline for the weekly assignment is always the following Monday at 10am.
 Please use the naming convention indicating session number and family name of all students in the respective team, e.g. ‘s01_surname1_surname2_surname3_surname4.pdf’.
 Each team member has to upload the assignment individually.
 Provide single file submissions, in case you have to submit multiple files, create a *.zip archive.

 Copyright © 2020 Humboldt-Universität zu Berlin.
 Department of Geography.